Academic Performance and Professional Conduct Policies

 Complete the approved course of study.
-Programs of study for licensure, endorsements, and certificates* must be completed within five years of matriculation, except the Continuing Administrator License program, which must be completed within nine years of matriculation.
+Programs of study for licensure, endorsements, and certificates* must be completed within five years of matriculation, except the Professional Administrator License program, which must be completed within nine years of matriculation.
 This includes required subject-area tests if the student intends to apply to the Oregon Teacher Standards and Practices Commission (TSPC) for a license or endorsement.

 *In order to earn a certificate, all required courses must be completed at the same academic level (e.g., at the degree-applicable level with 500-, 700-, and 900-numbered courses or non-degree applicable/continuing education level with 800-numbered courses).
 Note that some certificate courses are offered at more than one level, in which case students must choose at which level to take all courses; in some cases, certificate courses are offered at only one level, in which case no choice is available.

 If progress toward completion of the program is unsatisfactory (see definition of Satisfactory Academic Progress, above), the student is notified by mail and is required to meet with their advisor, program director, or department chair to determine appropriate action.
 Unsatisfactory performance at any time may require additional review with the possibility of dismissal.